 What surprised me

 I built Puana to solve a problem.
 Twenty minutes every morning, wasted.
-Licensing anxiety.
-Per-device fees.
 Music that was fine but never right.
+A catalog that looped itself stale within a week.
 Those were the problems, and Puana fixed them.
 I expected that.
 That was the point.

 What I didn't expect was what happened to the room.